TheMEMOLab/SOP/SAGA_Sigma2_basics.md

 **2.3 $HOME and $PROJECT directories.**

 As a user of SAGA you will have access to two main directories the $HOME and the $PROJECT.
-The $HOME directory has a limited space of 20 GiB / 100 K files.
-Please just use the $HOME to login and keep small text and log files.
+The $HOME directory has a limited space of **20 GiB / 100 K files**.
+Please only use the $HOME to login and keep small text and log files.
 For data transfer and temporary storage you can use the $PROJECT directory, this is allocated on ```/cluster/projects/nn9864k```.
 Please create a folder with your username under that directory by:

 ```bash
 $ cd /cluster/projects/nn9864k